Find Grad Schools

 312 Yearly Graduations

-The 4th most popular school in the country for HR majors who are seeking their master's degree is Capella University.
+The 4th most popular school in the country for hr majors who are seeking their master's degree is Capella University.
 Each year, around 38,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-For the 2020-2021 academic year, 312 master's degrees were handed out to HR majors at Capella University.
-Of these students, 85% were women and 48% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 312 people received their master's degree in hr from Capella University.
+Of these students, 86% were women and 53% were members of underrepresented racial-ethnic groups.

 #5